mciapski/FinTech_V3/README.md

 # FinTech_V3
-Downloading data from HTTP and FX interface
+Aplication reads data from Stooq.pl and Bankier.pl.
+After chosing company user can see price chart for particular company (FX Interface).